Our Annual Appeal seeks to raise funds to initiate essential roof and gutter repairs to maintain the functional integrity of the building.

-The Clapp Memorial Library serves Belchertown and the surrounding area, offering connection, community, programs and services for all ages.
+The Library serves Belchertown and the surrounding area, offering connection, community, programs and services for all ages.
+Last year, we hosted 519 programs with an attendance of 12,689.
+The Library provided services valued at $2,597,174!

 The Clapp Memorial Library is a welcoming and lively center for lifelong learning, personal enrichment and community interaction.
 The Clapp Memorial Library is dedicated to serving Belchertown as a vital cultural resource and community center, and is cognizant of its role in promoting the value of reading and self expression to local youth.
 The Library responds to community needs as they evolve over time and strives to connect its users to ideas, to technologies, to experiences, and to others in the community and the world at large.